-The methodology of funnel control was introduced in the early 2000s, and it has developed since then in many respects achieving a level of mathematical maturity balanced by practical applications.
+Abstract The methodology of funnel control was introduced in the early 2000s, and it has developed since then in many respects achieving a level of mathematical maturity balanced by practical applications.
 Its fundamental tenet is the attainment of prescribed transient and asymptotic behaviour for continuous-time controlled dynamical processes encompassing linear and nonlinear systems described by functional differential equations, differential-algebraic systems, and partial differential equations.
-Considered are classes of systems specified only by structural properties - such as relative degree and stable internal dynamics.
-Prespecified are: a funnel shaped through the choice of a function (absolutely continuous), freely selected by the designer, and a class of (sufficiently smooth) reference signals.
-The aim is to design a single 'simple' feedback strategy (using only input and output information) - called the funnel controller - which, applied to any system of the given class and for any reference signal of the given class, achieves the funnel control objective: that is, the closed-loop system is well-posed in the sense that all signals (both internal and external) are bounded and globally defined, and - most importantly - the error between the system's output and the reference signal evolves within the prespecified funnel.
+Considered are classes of systems specified by structural properties - such as relative degree and stable internal dynamics - of the systems only, the precise systems' data are in general unknown; the latter reflects the property that in general any model of a dynamical process is not precise.

+Prespecified are: a funnel shaped through the choice of a smooth function and freely chosen by the designer, a fairly large class of smooth reference signals, and a system class satisfying certain structural properties.
+The aim is to design, based on the structural assumptions and the input and output information only, a single 'simple' control strategy - called the $funnel\ controller$ -